Lleyton Hewitt: 2001: US Open title, Masters Cup trophy, No. 1

-Hewitt started off the 2001 season well by winning the Medibank International in Sydney, and went on to win tournaments in London (Queen's Club) and 's-Hertogenbosch.
-He captured his first Grand Slam singles title at the US Open in 2001, when he beat former world No. 1 Yevgeny Kafelnikov in the semi-finals and defeated then four-time champion Pete Sampras the next day in straight sets.
+Hewitt started off the 2001 season well by winning the title in Sydney.
+He went on to win back-to-back tournaments in Queen's and 's-Hertogenbosch.
+He captured his first Grand Slam singles title at the US Open, comprehensively defeating former world No. 1 Yevgeny Kafelnikov in the semi-finals, and four-time champion Pete Sampras the next day in straight sets (7-6, 6-1, 6-1).
 This win made Hewitt the most recent male player to win a Grand Slam singles and doubles title during his career.
-The Australian went on to win the Tokyo Open and again qualify for the year-end Tennis Masters Cup held in Sydney.
-During the tournament, Hewitt won all matches in his group.
-He then went on to defeat Sébastien Grosjean in the final to take the title and gain the No. 1 ranking.
+The Australian went on to win the Tokyo Open, and he again qualified for the year-end Tennis Masters Cup, held in Sydney.
+During the tournament, Hewitt won all matches in his group; with his round-robin victory against Pat Rafter, Hewitt secured the year-end world No. 1 ranking for the first time.
+Hewitt went on to defeat Sébastien Grosjean in the final to take the title and cement his position as the world number one.

-Hewitt won a total of six titles in 2001.

-2002: Wimbledon victory and maintaining the No. 1 spot
+2002: Wimbledon victory and No. 1

-The year 2002 was once again a solid year for Hewitt, winning three titles in San Jose, Indian Wells and London (Queen's Club).
+2002 started with disappointment for Hewitt, as he lost in the first round of the Australian Open, his home Grand Slam.
+This was the first time the number 1 seed had lost in the opening round of the Australia Open, although Hewitt was still recovering from chickenpox.
+The next few months proved more successful for Hewitt and he cemented his position as the best player in the world by winning three titles: San Jose, Indian Wells and Queen's.
+His victory against Andre Agassi in the final of San Jose was heralded as one of the greatest matches of the season.
 He followed his 2001 US Open win by capturing the Wimbledon singles title.
-He defeated Jonas Björkman, Grégory Carraz, Julian Knowle, Mikhail Youzhny, Sjeng Schalken and home favourite Tim Henman before dominating first-time finalist David Nalbandian in straight sets; Hewitt lost only two sets (both to Schalken) throughout the championship.
+He defeated Jonas Björkman, Grégory Carraz, Julian Knowle, Mikhail Youzhny, Sjeng Schalken and dispatched home favourite Tim Henman - a rematch of their recent Queen's final - before dominating first-time finalist David Nalbandian in straight sets in the championship match; Hewitt lost only two sets (both to Schalken) throughout the championship.
 His victory reinforced the idea that, although the tournament had tended to be dominated by serve-and-volleyers, a baseliner could still triumph on grass (Hewitt was the first 'baseliner' to win the tournament since Agassi in 1992).
+Hewitt was the last man outside the so-called "Big Four" to win Wimbledon until Carlos Alcaraz in 2023.

 For his third straight year, he qualified for the year-end Tennis Masters Cup, held in Shanghai, and successfully defended his title by defeating Juan Carlos Ferrero in the final.
-Hewitt's win helped him finish the year ranked No. 1 for a second straight year.
+Hewitt's win helped him finish the year ranked No. 1 for a second straight year, becoming the seventh man to achieve this feat.